 This room is also the hub of all radio transmissions for the city's Police and Fire Departments, as well as all San Marcos communication with the San Marcos/Hays County EMS.
 We operate a 900 megahertz digital trunked radio system.

 In addition, our computers are equipped with a Computer-Aided Dispatch (CAD) program.
 Using this software we can track each emergency responder's location and status; enter, view, and modify current calls for service; search a database of all previous calls for service by date, location, call type, and many other variables; and communicate with our police officers on their Mobile Dispatch Terminal (MDT) through a client similar to many popular Instant Messaging programs.

-The City of San Marcos, LCRA, and CAPCOG have each contributed in outfitting the Communications Center with some of the best available emergency communications equipment.
-Each workstation is equipped with 6, 19-inch flat panel LCD monitors:
+The City of San Marcos, LCRA, and CAPCOG have each contributed in outfitting the Communications Center with some of the best emergency communications equipment available.
+Each workstation is equipped with 7 LCD monitors:

 4 for the CAD system and other programs utilized by TCO's for daily tasks